Evaluation – Urban Trial Tricky Deluxe Edition

 The PS4, Xbox One, PC, and Nintendo Switch versions of Urban Trial Tricky Deluxe Edition are now available.

-On the Xbox One, the game was reviewed.
+On the Xbox One, the game was Evaluated.

 The publisher supplied a copy of Urban Trial Tricky Deluxe Edition.